Skip the Store: 8 Homemade Cleaners to Keep Your Home Clean and Safe

 This heavy-duty formula will help get the gunk out of oven hoods, grills and more.

 - ½ cup sudsy ammonia (available commercially or make your own)

 - One-gallon container

-Be sure to fully rinse and dry items before using them.
-You may want to use gloves when preparing and using this solution.
+Be sure to fully rinse and dry your sponge or mop before reusing them.
+You should use gloves when preparing and using this solution.
 Also, be sure not to inhale any fumes.